MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

     ![setting in Power BI Desktop](./media/end-user-drill/power-bi-drill-filters-desktop.png)

-2. Now when you drill-down (or drill up or expand) in a visual with a hierarchy, that action filters the other visuals on the page.
+2. Now when you drill down (or drill up or expand) in a visual with a hierarchy, that action filters the other visuals on the page.

     ![setting in Desktop](./media/end-user-drill/power-bi-drill-filters.png)